-This blog post outlines the vision behind Jordan's The Road to Victory piece.
+This blog post outlines the vision behind Jordan Spector's On The Road to Victory piece.

 The road to victory.
 A journey 89 years and counting for the Philadelphia Eagles.